trangham283/seq2seq_parser/README.md

 Backup codes for seq2seq parser:
 A two-to-one encoder-decoder network for parsing, based on tenssorflow seq2seq model with attention.
-Code dump for the most part, including debug/toy scripts.
+Code dump for the most part, not including models.